-- 310 by the contained predictor information; the input data uncertainty propagates through the model building process.
-This model performance is impaired in some cases by Dataset101 which combines the 3 SOC measurements with 6 replicate spectral measurements (Figures 8b1, a2, a3, b3, c3) but not always.
-It seems that the within sample variation concerning soil spectra can somehow compensate the within sample variability concerning SOC within the model building process, although replicate measurements do not match.
-Considering the dataset with 18 spectra - and 3 SOC measurements, model performance improves even further (Dataset111).
-In contrast to this, we find the expected pattern while only 1 SOC measurement is considered: model performance results display an increase of RMSE values from Dataset000 to Dataset001 to Dataset011 due to the fact that more spectral variance is related to the same target information concerning SOC.
-This applies for three of the four spectral preprocessing variants (SG, SGCR, gapDer), while SNVd1 preprocessing displays an unexpected pattern with datasets including replicate measurements and multiple scans even outperforming those with averaged data.
-Overall SGCR resulted in the best - model performance for data 'A' (Figure 8a2) and all samples (Figure 8c2), while SG preprocessing resulted best for data 'B' (Figure 8b1).
-However, the latter does not apply for $Dataset{000}$ where gapDer preprocessing resulted in the best model performance with $RMSE{MV}$ = 0.13.
-Comparing the mean $RMSE{MV}$ for samples 'A' and 'B', models build on samples 'B' resulted in better model performance whith the exception of $Dataset{100}$ .
-The locations
+As expected, the dataset of 3 SOC replicate measurements with 1 averaged spectrum (Dataset100) resulted in low model performance, as the within-sample variance concerning SOC could not be explained by the contained predictor information; the input data uncertainty propagated through the model building process.
+This model performance was impaired in some cases by Dataset101 which combined the 3 SOC measurements with 6 replicate spectral measurements (Figures 8b1, a2, a3, b3, c3).
+It seems that the within-sample variation concerning soil spectra was somehow able to compensate for the within-sample variability concerning SOC in the model building process, although replicate measurements did not match.
+Considering the dataset with 18 spectra and 3 SOC measurements (Dataset111), model performance improved even further.
+In contrast to this, we found the expected pattern while only 1 SOC measurement was considered: model performance results display an increase of RMSE values from Dataset000 to Dataset001 to Dataset011 due to the fact that more spectral variance was related to the same target information concerning SOC.
+This applies for three of the four spectral pre-processing variants (SG, SGCR, gapDer), while SNVd1 pre-processing displays an unexpected pattern with datasets including replicate measurements and multiple scans even outperforming those with averaged data.
+Overall SGCR resulted in the best model performance for data 'A' (Figure $8a_2$ ) and 'all' samples (Figure $8c_2$ ), while SG pre-processing resulted best for data 'B' (Figure $8b_1$ ).
+However, the latter does not apply for Dataset000 where gapDer pre-processing resulted in the best model performance with RMSEMV= 0.13.